voi-oss/dbt-toolkit/src/dbttoolkit/documentation/README.md

 * `manifest.json` to get the existing project documentation

 They are parsed and all columns are combined on a data structure, which is recursively traversed to identify the columns with the same name that are part of the same dependency graph.
-The propagated column documentation are then written back to the `manifest.json`.
+The propagated column documentation is then written back to the `manifest.json`.